SolaceDev/solace-dev-codelabs/markdown/Trailblazer-unusual-db-activity/Trailblazer-unusual-db-activity.md

 ## Running the actual attack Cloud Formation table

 > aside positive
-> You will the baseline to run at least 24 hours before running CFT
+> Before performing these steps verify that the baseline was run at least 24 hours before running CFT

 Prepare your cloud formation in order to run db unusual activities attack